 The Nordic Rocks program is credited with introducing overnearly 20,000 youth to cross country skiing past winter through partnership programs with schools, parks and clubs.
 Among Manske’s many roles was bringing the program (and ski equipment) to schools and parks.

-“The phase, ‘living the dream’ sums up my experience the best,” said Manske, who worked with just about every CXC program from entry level Nordic Rocks and Igor Legacy Camps up through Junior Development, Youth Cup, Junior Cup, Marathon Cup and CXC Masters Team.
+“The phrase, ‘living the dream’ sums up my experience the best,” said Manske, who worked with just about every CXC program from entry level Nordic Rocks and Igor Legacy Camps up through Junior Development, Youth Cup, Junior Cup, Marathon Cup and CXC Masters Team.

 “It was most rewarding to watch young athletes progress through the pipeline,” he added.
 “I will long remain a member of CXC, and wish the very best to the CXC members, athletes and staff — thanks for the great nordic ride (glide).”